dakra137/PropertyShop/README.md

 ps.recalculate()      # recalculate the properties specified with recalc=True, such as ps.c
 print(ps.a,ps.b,ps.c, ps.d)
-objidpsc=ps.propobj(ps.c)  # get the object id of the property ps..makealias("c",ps,"x") # ps.x will be an alias for ps.c (not a copy), with the same recalculation characteristics. del ps.b    # delete a property ps.empty()  # delete all properties in ps
+objidpsc=ps.propobj(ps.c)  # get the object id of the property ps.makealias("c",ps,"x") # ps.x will be an alias for ps.c (not a copy), with the same recalculation characteristics. del ps.b    # delete a property ps.empty()  # delete all properties in ps
 ```